Norfolk International Airport: Terminal upgrade

-The terminal began major upgrades in 2024, scheduled to be finished by 2025.
-The moving walkway on the Sky Bridge between Arrivals and Departures will be reinstalled, a new Customs and Border Patrol facility will be constructed, the checking bags area will be consolidated, an expansion for Concourse A with additional departures, and a Courtyard by Mariott hotel will be built on the airport's grounds, which has already been approved.
+Major upgrades on the main terminal began in 2024 and are scheduled to be finished by early 2026.
+The moving walkway on the Sky Bridge between Arrivals and Departures was reinstalled, a new Customs and Border Patrol facility is being constructed, the checking bags area will be consolidated, a new expansion for Concourse A with additional departures, and a Courtyard by Marriott hotel will be built on the airport's grounds, which has already been approved.
 Two new destinations were also announced, with both Breeze Airways and Spirit Airlines flying to Southwest Florida International Airport, and Spirit Airlines flying to Tampa International Airport.
 In 2025, multiple other improvement projects will begin, including a new Departures Terminal with a modern glass facade and a unified ticketing area and baggage deposit, a rental car facility, more meal options, and updated lounges.
-There is expected to be $2 cost increase in fares and other expenses to cover this extensive renovation, and the end goal is to make Norfolk International Airport a Skytrax 5-star rated airport.
+There is expected to be $2 cost increase in fares and other expenses to cover this extensive renovation, with the end goal being to make Norfolk International Airport a Skytrax 5-star rated airport.

 Closure of Runway 14/32

 On August 25, 2025, it was announced that Norfolk International Airport would be closing the crosswind Runway 14/32, effective immediately.
 14/32 had been built in 1943 by the U.S. Government to support World War II and ran perpendicular to the main runway, however, by the 2020s, it's 4875-foot length was too short to accommodate most aircraft types operational at ORF.
 According to ORF's Vice President of Capital Projects, Jeff Bass, the runway only carried approximately 1% of annual operations.
 Closing the runway will make room for additional improvements in the airport's capital projects, these include a new de-icing facility and the expansion of cargo operations.
-The closure of 14/32 will also allow for the straightening of Robin Hood Road, one of the main entrances to the airport, anticipating future increases in vehicles.
+The closure of 14/32 will also allow for the straightening of Robin Hood Road, one of the main entrances to the airport, anticipating future increases in vehicle traffic.
 It will also reduce airspace conflicts with NAS Oceana.